azuredevcollege/aidevcollege/day2/CustomVisionApp/CustomVisionApp.md

 ![Download Model](./images/DownloadModel.png)

-## Open the Custom Vision App in Visual Studio Code
+## Start the Challenge: Open the Custom Vision App in Visual Studio Code

-First we open up the Code in Visual Studio:
+First we open up the Code in Visual Studio Code:

 ![Open the Code](./images/VisualStudioCode.png)